arisp99/personal-site/content/blog/2021-12-24-why-use-oop/index.md

 #> 2     2
 ```

-Using OOP,developers can customize how certain functions interact with certain
+Using OOP, developers can customize how certain functions interact with certain
 objects.
 Revisiting our `mut_prev` class, we could even change the way the table
 is printed!
 Another common example is plotting a dataset.
 Say we have developed
 a package that introduces three different classes of datasets.
 We can then
 create a plot method for each type of class.

 ```r
 plot.class1 <- function(x) {